tom-pytel/pfst/README.md

   * `TemplateStr.values`

 * Improve comment and whitespace handling, especially allow get / put comments in single element non-statement operations where it may apply (where comment may belong to expression instead of statement).

-* Make reconcile use all slice operations to preserve more formatting.
+Allow specification of trivia by line number, as well as insert location.
+Direct comment manipulation functions.

-* Tree search, `options` validation, mutate-immune walk, code cleanups, API additions for real-world use, optimization, testing, bughunting, lots...
+* Tree search, `options` validation, mutate-immune walk, code cleanups, API additions for real-world use, optimization, testing, bughunting, make reconcile use all slice operations to preserve more formatting, lots more...

 ## Trivia